chartjes/blog/source/about/index.markdown

 Chris Hartjes has been building web applications of all shapes and sizes since 1998, ranging from catalogs for CD compilations for professional DJ's to large-scale dating web sites.
-Currently working for [Moontoast](http://www.moontoast.com) helping them build out their social commerce platform.

 A huge consumer of open-source software, Chris tries to give back to the community via his blog, by speaking at conferences, and by co-organizing the [GTA PHP User Group](http://meetup.gtaphp.org).
-He is also a big believer in the power of best practices and automation as secret weapons for organizations to deliver high quality applications quickly.
+He is also a big believer in the power of best practices, testing, and automation as secret weapons for organizations to deliver high quality applications quickly.

 He lives in Milton, Ontario, Canada with his long-suffering wife, two daughters, a furry pig